TransformativeRoboticsLab/FDE-Metamaterials/README.md

-# MetaTop for Fabrication-Directed Entanglement for Designing Chiral and Anisotropic Metamaterial Foams
+# Fabrication-Directed Entanglement for Designing Chiral and Anisotropic Metamaterial Foams

 MetaTop is a computational framework for topology optimization of mechanical metamaterials with extreme or targeted properties.